 Last Savage 2, The (AKA Shocking Africa)

-A documentary about transexuals, their troubles, body features and surgeries in graphic detail by the queen of absolutely terribly movies: Doris Wishman.
+A documentary about transsexuals, their troubles, body features and surgeries in graphic detail by the queen of absolutely terribly movies: Doris Wishman.

-The film achieved notoriety for its hardcore transexual genitalia and real surgery but the acting, editing, dubbing and writing is painfully bad.
+The film achieved notoriety for its hardcore transsexual genitalia and real surgery but the acting, editing, dubbing and writing is painfully bad.